mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 ## The question

-Everyone in finance says "the market reacts to the Fed."
-I wanted to actually check that with data, and push it one step further: **if the market does react, where does the reaction live?** Is a specific stock doing something of its own, or is it just getting dragged along because the whole market moves?
+We often hear that the market reacts to the Fed so I wanted to actually check that with data, and push it one step further: **if the market does react, where does the reaction live?** Is a specific stock doing something of its own, or is it just getting dragged along because the whole market moves?

 Three questions, each building on the last: